 Although provincial and territorial child welfare statutes apply to all Aboriginal people, special considerations are made in many statutes with respect to services to Aboriginal children and families.
-The responsibility for funding services to First Nations children and families living on reserve rests with federal government under the Indian Act.^{5,6} The structure of Aboriginal child welfare services is changing rapidly.
-A growing number of services are being provided either by fully mandated Aboriginal agencies or by Aboriginal counseling services that work in conjunction with mandated services.7
+The responsibility for funding services to First Nations children and families living on reserve rests with federal government under the Indian Act.
+16,17 Funding for on-reserve services is provided by the government at the provincial level, and provinces and territories are subsequently reimbursed by the federal government under the guidelines of the 1965 Indian Welfare Agreement.
+The federal government pays the province an established share of its costs to deliver child welfare services to on-reserve First Nations people, including cost for children in care.18 The structure of Aboriginal child welfare services is changing rapidly.
+In addition to regular funding, Indian and Northern Affairs of Canada (INAC) provides funding directly to First Nations as well as mandated and non-mandated child welfare agencies operated by First Nations for enhanced preventative services.
+A growing number of services are being provided either by fully mandated Aboriginal agencies or by Aboriginal counseling services that work in conjunction with mandated services.19

 In addition to variations in mandates and standards between jurisdictions, it is important to consider that these mandates and standards have been changing over time.
-From 1998 to 2003 the CIS found that rates of investigated maltreatment had nearly doubled.8 Most of the available data point to changes in detection, reporting, and investigation practices rather than an increase in the number of children being abused or neglected.
-Using the analogy of the iceberg (Figure 1-1), there is no indication that the iceberg is increasing;9 rather, it would appear
+From 1998 to 2003 the OIS found that rates of investigated maltreatment had doubled.
+Most of the available data point to changes in detection, reporting, and investigation practices rather than an increase in the number of children being abused or neglected.
+Using the analogy of the iceberg (Figure 1-1), there is no indication that the iceberg is child welfare agencies served Ontario as of March, 2008.